AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/is-utils/utilities/r-ic.md

 `ic -convert -jpegcompress -jpegquality 90 -overwrite -continueOnError srcFolder destFolder`

 Convert all images in *`srcFolder`*.
 The encoded image data of JPG files is used for the full-resolution level, loss-less LZW compression for the remainder of the image pyramid of these images as well as for the entire output image of all non-JPG input files.
-The pixel types, embedded color profiles, XMP metadata, etc. are maintained.
+The pixel types, embedded color profiles, XMP metadata, and so on. are maintained.

 `ic -convert -lzwcompress -embedXmpData -embedColorProfile -maintainpixeltype -overwrite -continueOnError srcFolder destFolder`